MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-iaas.md

     ![Test migrated servers](./media/contoso-migration-dt-to-iaas/test-migrated-servers.png)
     _Figure 11: Testing migrated servers._

-2. Select and hold (or right-click) the VM to test, then select **Test migrate**.
+2. Select and hold (or right-click) the  to test, then select **Test migrate**.

     ![Test migration](./media/contoso-migration-dt-to-iaas/test-migrate.png)
     _Figure 12: Testing the migration._

-3. In **Test Migration**, select the Azure VNet in which the Azure VM will be located after the migration.
+3. In **Test Migration**, select the Azure VNet in which the Azure  will be located after the migration.
 We recommend you use a nonproduction VNet.
 4. The **Test migration** job starts.
 Monitor the job in the portal notifications.
-5. After the migration finishes, view the migrated Azure VM in **Virtual Machines** in the Azure portal.
+5. After the migration finishes, view the migrated Azure  in **Virtual Machines** in the Azure portal.
 The machine name has a suffix **-Test**.
-6. After the test is done, select and hold (or right-click) the Azure VM in **Replicating machines**, then select **Clean up test migration**.
+6. After the test is done, select and hold (or right-click) the Azure  in **Replicating machines**, then select **Clean up test migration**.

     ![Clean up migration](./media/contoso-migration-dt-to-iaas/clean-up.png)
     _Figure 13: Cleaning up the test migration._

-### Migrate the VMs
+### Migrate the s

 Now Contoso admins run a full migration.